akshay2sumit/ai-driven-multitenant-cms/governance/system-context.md

-# System Context for CI4 Application Template
+# System Context - AI-Driven Multi-Tenant CMS

 ## Project Purpose and Goals
-CI4 Application Template is an AI-integrated Content Management System built on CodeIgniter 4, designed to provide intelligent content creation, management, and delivery capabilities.
-Goals include AI-assisted workflows, scalable multi-tenant platform, and maintainable code via governance rules.
+AI-Driven Multi-Tenant CMS is a secure, governed content management system built on CodeIgniter 4, designed with a strict security-first approach.
+The system enforces a fail-closed security model with no public content exposure in the current implementation.

 ## Current Project Status and Phase
-- Phase: 6 - Post-Remediation
+- **Phase**: 11 - Documentation Audit (Completed)
-- Status: Active
+- **Status**: Active Development
-- Completion: Core tenant resolution and CMS Pages module implemented.
-Documentation updated to reflect current state.
+- **Security Posture**: Fail-closed (404-by-design)
+- **Last Updated**: 2025-12-29
+- **Governance Version**: 1.3.3 LTS

 ## System Overview

-The AI-Driven Multi-Tenant CMS is a modular, extensible web platform intended to act as a long-term foundation for multiple business applications under a single governed system.
+The AI-Driven Multi-Tenant CMS is a secure, governed content management system with the following characteristics:

-The CMS is composed of:
-- A core CMS layer (framework, routing, identity, tenancy)
-- Tenant-specific configuration and data
-- Optional AI-assisted automation layers
+- **Core Architecture**: Multi-tenant with strict isolation
+- **Security Model**: Fail-closed (404-by-design) for public access
+- **Current State**:
+  - Internal publishing evaluation implemented
+  - Public rendering in design phase only (ADR-006)
+  - No public content exposure
+  - Strict tenant isolation enforced
-- Strict governance and documentation artifacts
+  - Comprehensive governance in place

-CodeIgniter 4 serves as the execution framework, while governance artifacts serve as the true system authority.
+## Governance Model

+- **Documentation-First**: All features require documentation before implementation
+- **Fail-Closed**: System defaults to secure state on any failure
+- **No Silent Failures**: All security boundaries are explicit
+- **Audit Trail**: All changes tracked in governance logs
+- **Phase-Based Development**: Strict progression through documented phases

 ## Key Constraints

-- Must run on shared / reseller hosting
-- Must avoid hard dependencies on background workers or queues
-- Must degrade gracefully if AI services are unavailable
-- Must remain understandable to human developers and operators
+- **Security First**: All features must maintain fail-closed security
+- **No Public Exposure**: No content is publicly accessible in current implementation
+- **Documentation-Driven**: No implementation without prior documentation
+- **Governance Compliance**: All changes must follow .windsurfrules v1.3.3 LTS
+- **Explicit Design**: No implicit behaviors or hidden features allowed

 ## Actors